 Buy Button allows you to easily create a payment button that integrates with Stripe for payment processing.
 You can use this button to essentially sell whatever you want on your site, be it physical products or digital downloads.

-Phew, that’s a lot of apps!
+There you have it!
+Well, that’s a lot of apps!
 You don’t need to (and probably shouldn’t) install all of them.
-But I think using one of the list builders, all the social apps, and all the analytics apps is a great solution for most websites.
+But we thought that using one of the list builders, all the social apps, and all the analytics apps is a great solution for most websites.
 We suggest getting the free version instead, to play around with it before getting the Pro version.
 However, if the set features on the free version are lacking, then you can always upgrade to the Pro version.
 Try SumoMe see for yourself!
 Let us know how you get on in the comments below!